 MongoDB ensures a balanced cluster using two background process: splitting and the balancer.

 Splitting is a background process that keeps chunks from growing too large.
 When a chunk grows beyond a specified chunk size, MongoDB splits the chunk in half.
 Inserts and updates triggers splits.
-Splits are a efficient meta-data change.
+Splits are an efficient meta-data change.
 To create splits, MongoDB does not migrate any data or affect the shards.

 When the distribution of a sharded collection in a cluster is uneven, the balancer process migrates chunks from the shard that has the largest number of chunks to the shard with the least number of chunks until the collection balances.
-For example: if collection users has 100 chunks on shard 1 and 50 chunks on shard 2, the balancer will migrate chunks from shard 1 to shard 2 until the collections achieves balance.
+For example: if collection users has 100 chunks on shard 1 and 50 chunks on shard 2, the balancer will migrate chunks from shard 1 to shard 2 until the collection achieves balance.

-In a chunk migration, the destination shard receives all the documents in the chunk from the origin shard.
-Then, the destination shard captures and applies all changes made to the data during migration process.
-Finally, the destination shard updates the metadata regarding the location of the on config server.
+The shards manage chunk migrations as a background operation between an origin shard and a destination shard.
+During a chunk migration, the destination shard is sent all the current documents in the chunk from the origin shard.
+Next, the destination shard captures and applies all changes made to the data during the migration process.
+Finally, the metadata regarding the location of the chunk on config server is updated.